web-dave/webdave.de/src/assets/posts/stackblitz.md

 }
 ```

-But for now we have no Jasmine Styling
+But for now, we have no Jasmine Styling
 We have to add it in the `styles.scss`

 ```scss